basscss/deprecated/README.md

 These utilities can replace the need for a grid system in many instances, but can also be combined with the Basscss grid for even more possibilities.

+Note: browser support for the flexible box layout module is limited.
+See http://caniuse.com/#feat=flexbox

 ## .flex
 To begin, add the `.flex` class to a parent element.
 This sets the element to `display: flex` and enables a flex context for all direct child elements.